brokenloop/covaccinator/README.md

 Create a `secret.py` file, containing an authtoken from https://clients3.clicsante.ca/, as well as credentials for an email account capable of sending email.
 You can find instructions on how to get these credentials [here](https://towardsdatascience.com/e-mails-notification-bot-with-python-4efa227278fb).

 You can get your auth token from clicsante using developer tools in Google Chrome.
+Using the networks tab, try to find a request to https://api3.clicsante.ca/v3/, and look at the request headers.

 #### Sample secret.py